 When your kids get home with their Valentine's haul, let them pick their five favorite pieces to indulge in, then put the rest of the candy away.
-Even better: donate it, which school may be able to help with.
-Check with administrators.
+Even better: donate it, which school may be able to help with, just check with your children's teachers or administrators.

 Many communities have Easter egg hunts, as do families, friends and neighbors.
 That can mean a lot of chocolate in your children's baskets.
 The hunt is fun.
 What can you do to keep the magic alive?